 - Weight and height of members of athletic teams

 Such information may be disclosed at the discretion of the College to individuals, agencies, and institutions for purposes relating to activities approved by and associated with Bucks County Community College.
 Examples of these activities are student elections; recognition of degrees and awards by publishing in newspapers, commencement programs, etc.; recognition of participation in College sports and activities by publishing in newspapers, programs, etc.; and, student insurance plans that are approved by the Board of Trustees of the College.
 Directory Information will not be disclosed for purposes unrelated to activities approved by and associated with Bucks County Community College.
 Examples of these unrelated activities are: developing mailing lists to engage in a commercial enterprise; dissemination of political information; solicitation of funds by individuals, agencies, and institutions; and notification of opportunities to attend meetings of, engage in a contract with, participate in, order goods or services from, or join an organization, institution, agency, or individual that is not approved by and associated with Bucks County Community College.
 A student directory is not published by the College because of the expense incurred in such an undertaking and the potential for invasion of students' privacy.

 Currently enrolled students may withhold disclosure of any category of information under FERPA.
-To withhold disclosure, written notification must be received by the Office of Admissions, Records, and Registration prior to three weeks after the first day of classes for the semester in which the withholding of Directory Information is to take effect.
+To withhold disclosure, written notification must be received by the Office of Admissions, Records, and Registration within three weeks of the first day of classes for the semester in which the withholding of Directory Information is to take effect.

-The College assumes that failure on the part of any student to specifically request the withholding of categories of Directory Information indicates approval for disclosure.
+The College assumes that the absence of a specific request to withhold Directory Information indicates approval for disclosure.